 The school will treat seriously behaviour or communication that discriminates.
-As per Section 8 of The Human Rights Code of British Columbia; learners shall not discriminate against others on the basis of the race, religion, colour, ancestry, place of origin, marital status, family status, age, sex, sexual orientation, gender identity or expression, or physical or mental disability.
+As per Section 8 of The Human Rights Code of British Columbia; discriminate against a person or class of persons regarding any accommodation, service or facility customarily available to the public because of the Indigenous identity, race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age of that person or class of persons.
 Furthermore, as per Section 7 of The Human Rights Code of British Columbia, no learner shall publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the aforementioned basis.